Angola

 Trade Partners

-Angola's most important trading partner is China with a share of 36.7 %.
-Other important trading partners are the EU and India which account for 25.9% and 9.6% respectively.
+Angola's most important trading partner is China with a share of 32.2% in 2023, followed by the EU (28.9%), which is Angola's largest supplier.

 Economic Structure

-The Angolan economy is dominated by oil production, which accounts for about 47% of the GDP.
-The manufacturing sector centers around petroleum refineries and the production of equipment for the petroleum industry.
+The Angolan economy is dominated by oil production.
+The manufacturing sector centres around petroleum refineries and the production of equipment for the petroleum industry.
 Other industries include processed food, textiles, and electrical goods.
 The majority of Angola's population is employed in the agricultural sector, which is dominated by small-scale subsistence farming.

 Usage of EBA Preferences

-Currently less than 1% of overall EU imports from Angola make use of EBA preferences.
-The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, currently stands at 56.6%.
+Currently less than 1% of overall EU imports from Angola make use of EBA preferences (mostly because mineral fuels are duty-free in the EU anyway).
+The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, currently stands at 85% (2023).

 Trade with the EU

-Total trade with the EU amounted to € 17,821 million in 2022.
-The EU is the second most important trading partner, but by far the most important source of imports.
-31.3% of imports originate in the EU.
-24.2 % of Angolan products are exported to the EU market.
+Total trade with the EU amounted to € 16.2 billion in 2023.
+The EU is by far the most important source of Angola's imports: 28.9% of imports originated in the EU in 2023.
+The same share of Angola's exports is destined for the EU.

 Economic Impact